douglasmacdonald/douglasmacdonald.github.io/index.md

 ###### Geographical spread

-Native oysters were once common around Scotland, UK, coastal European countries and as far south as Morocco.
+Native oysters were once common around Scotland, the UK, coastal European countries and as far south as Morocco.

 ###### Off our coast